ualibweb/SmiNav/README.md

       pip install rdkit
       ```
     - This will install all the necessary Python packages for the project within the virtual environment, ensuring that they do not interfere with your system-wide Python installation.

+### FAQ

+1. If Python dependencies installation fails, delete .venv in /smiNav folder before trying again.
+Typical failure is not having Python 3 or Python venv installed.